mulesoft-labs/raml-suggestions/README.md

 Set default `IEditorStateProvider` and `IFSProvider` using `setDefaultEditorStateProvider` and `setDefaultFSProvider` methods.

 Call `suggestDefault` method to get default suggestions list using default providers or call `suggest` method taking `IEditorStateProvider` and `IFSProvider` as arguments.

+Suggestions are categorized (optional field "category" in suggestion) as described in "resources/categories.json" file.